What are the parts of the hockey stick

 Blade Curve Depth – The actual, measurable amount of curve to a hockey stick blade is the amount of curve in the blade.
 You can measure the curve depth by laying the stick flat with the blade curve down on the surface.
 Measure the point of maximum curve between the blade heel and blade toe to determine the amount of curve depth.

-Blade Face Angle - Describes how much of the face (or front) of the blade you can see when looking down at the ice.
+Blade Face Angle – Describes how much of the face (or front) of the blade you can see when looking down at the ice.
 Face angles are referred to as “Open” or “Closed.”
 The more open the blade is, (you can see more of the front of the blade when looking down) the easier it is to lift the puck, or get a shot off the ice quickly.
-Closed, or just slightly open or closed blade face angles are better for stick handling, catching passes and using your backhand.
+Closed, or just slightly open blade face angles are better for stick handling, catching passes and using your backhand.
 Many feel that developing players should use a less open pattern to help develop both their shooting and stick handling abilities.

 Blade Toe – The toe is at the opposite end of the blade heel.
 Toe shapes are round, square, and a combination of round and square.